 My Favorite Grains as Mains Recipe

-One of the first thing anyone asks me about this cookbook is which recipe is my favorite.
+One of the first things anyone asks me about this cookbook is which recipe is my favorite.
 That’s easy.
 There’s a recipe for Beef and Wheat Bulgur Meatballs with Creamy Pesto Sauce that I just adored.
 When I was testing this recipe, I just wanted to eat it all myself … but I shared.
-Because it’s the right thing to do, or something like that.
+Because it’s the right thing to do or something like that.
 Anyway, tender beef meatballs dotted with bulgur wheat are served with a creamy, bright pesto sauce.
 It’s an incredible combination of flavors.

 Besides this recipe, there is also a Chipotle Sweet Potato Soup that I can’t get enough of.
 Oh, and a Beef Edamame Stir-Fry.
 And the Chicken Fried Freekeh.
 And a Whole Grain Chocolate Chip Pie.
 And … Oh, there are a lot of great recipes in it.